lammps/lammps/doc/src/Errors_messages.rst

 *The package gpu command is required for gpu styles* Self-explanatory.

+*There are more nodes for one internal DOF than the element type admits* One of the poly indices has too many nodes associated with it in the declaration of element data.
+Make sure that the total number of line entries after your element header is element\_node\_count\*poly\_count and that each poly index appears element\_node\_count times.

 *Thermo and fix not computed at compatible times* Fixes generate values on specific timesteps.
 The thermo output does not match these timesteps.